Seals and sunsets: The best things to do in Alonissos, Greece

 Alonissos has hot, dry summers and mild winters.
 July/August is peak season, with sunny days and average high temperatures of 30ºC (86ºF), though Meltemi winds help cool it down.
 Accommodation and ferries get booked up though so reserve in advance.

-Spring and autumn are a good time to visit Alonissos, particularly for hiking, with average highs of 22–27ºC (72–81ºC) in May/June and September/October.
-Autumn is better if you want to swim though as the sea takes until June to warm up.
+Spring and autumn are good times to visit Alonissos, particularly for hiking, with average highs of 22–27ºC (72–81ºC) in May/June and September/October.
+Autumn is better for swimming though as the sea takes until June to warm up.
 Winters are mild at 13ºC (55ºF), but December and January can be wet, and many places close from October.

 How to get to Alonissos

-If you’re travelling from Athens, there’s no direct ferry, so you would need to take a KTEL bus from Athens to Volos (3.5 hours) first then catch the ferry to Alonissos from there, which takes 3.5 hours.
-There are also less-frequent ferries connecting Alonissos with Thessaloniki (4.5 hours) and Mantoudi on the island of Evia (3.5 hours).
+If you’re travelling from Athens, there’s no direct ferry service to Alonissos.
+Instead you would need to take a KTEL bus from Athens to Volos (3.5 hours) first then catch a ferry from Volos to Alonissos (3.5 hours).
+There are also less-frequent ferries between Alonissos and Thessaloniki (4.5 hours) and Mantoudi on the island of Evia (3.5 hours).

-Or if you’re short on time, there are day trips* from Skiathos which visit Skopelos and Alonissos, calling at Alonissos’ Marine Park, Blue Cave and old village.
+Or if you’re short on time, there are day trips* from Skiathos which visit Alonissos and Skopelos, calling at Alonissos’ Marine Park, Blue Cave and old village.

 Getting around Alonissos